 Numerous Deep East Texas Jack-in-the-Box restaurants closed temporarily

-Several East Texas Jack-in-the-Box locations have been closed for the past several days, but that closure appears to only be temporary.
+Several East Texas Jack-in-the-Box locations have been closed for the past several days, but those closures appears to only be temporary.
 A sign on the front of the Jack-in-the-Box location on Frank Avenue at the loop in Lufkin stated the closure is not permanent and that the restaurant is under new management.

 Add your comments below